 - Double the recipe and freeze some dough for another time.
 They taste great cold and they can go straight from the freezer to the lunch box.

-I have another suggestion though.
-FREEZE the dough, or at least part of it.
-This dough freezes beautifully.
-Just scoop golf-ball sized portions onto a sheet of unbleached parchment and roll them into balls.
+- Freeze dough before baking: scoop golf-ball sized portions onto a sheet of unbleached parchment paper and roll them into balls.
 Pop them into the freezer until solid and then transfer into freezer safe bags.
 Pull out just the amount you want to cook and bake.

 - 1 cup medjool dates*